Jewelmm10/git/README.md

 # Hello Git
 Hello Git repository for Git tutorial
-This is an example repository for the Git tutoial on https://www.w3schools.com
+This is an example repository for the Git tutorial on https://www.w3schools.com

 This repository is built step by step in the tutorial.

 Practice

-Change some text from local repository
+Change some text from the local repository